 In the event of an emergency, tell a visually impaired person the nature of the emergency and offer to guide them.
-As they walk, tell the person where they are and advise of any obstacles.
-When they reache safety, orient the person as to their location and ask if any further assistance is needed.
-Remain with the individual(s) as long as one is needed.
+As they walk, tell the person where they are and advise them of any obstacles.
+When they reach safety, orient the person to their location and ask if further assistance is needed.
+Remain with the individual as long as necessary.